COUNSELING ADVISORY COUNCIL

 Counselors:

-Caridad Salinas, Patricia Gonzales, Melinda Sosa-Ortiz, Laura Garcia, Lisa Calderón, Krystal Muñoz, Rosana Olivarez, Eunice Lejia Rico
+Rosana Olivarez, Caridad Salinas, Patricia Gonzales, Melinda Sosa-Ortiz, Laura Garcia, Lisa Calderón, Eunice Lejia Rico

 Mission Statement:

-Our mission at the WHS counseling department is to implement a comprehensive developmental guidance and counseling program promoting student success through a focus on academic achievement, prevention and intervention activities, advocacy, and social/emotional and career development to meet the needs of the students and community.
-The available services include, but are not limited to: individual planning, guidance in high school course selection and schedules, individual counseling, small group counseling, community resource referrals, career guidance, college application guidance, financial aid and scholarship information and assistance, credit recovery, and so much more.
+The mission of Weslaco High School's counseling department is to implement a comprehensive developmental guidance and counseling program promoting student success with a focus on academic achievement, prevention and intervention activities, advocacy, and social/emotional and career development to meet the needs of our students and community.
+The available services include, but are not limited to: individual planning, guidance in high school course selection and schedules, individual counseling, small group counseling, community resource referrals, crisis intervention, career guidance, college application guidance, financial aid and scholarship information and assistance, credit recovery, and so much more.

 Goals & Performance Indicators